flathub-infra/documentation/docs/02-for-app-authors/10-verification.md

 account is authorized to perform verification for that app.

-Apps already on Flathub with a `com.github.` or `com.gitlab.` app ID prefix may be verified, but
-**no new apps with these prefixes will be accepted**.
+Apps already on Flathub with a `com.github.` or `com.gitlab.` app ID prefix may be verified with login provider verification, but no new apps with these prefixes will be accepted

 Official apps from these code hosting platforms like GitHub, GitLab and others may request manual verification by